ThomasBalbach/ThomasBalbach.github.io/_publications/2025-03-14-the-buyer-side-fragmentation-problem-of-self-regulation-evidence-on-green-public-procurement-in-germany-4282649-8.md

 publication_type_raw: Abstract/Presentation/Poster
 citation: Balbach T (2025).
 The Buyer-Side Fragmentation Problem of Self-Regulation.
 Evidence on Green Public Procurement in Germany..
 DemoTrans Conference on Democracy and Capitalism.
 ---

-Recommended citation: Balbach T (2025).
-The Buyer-Side Fragmentation Problem of Self-Regulation.
-Evidence on Green Public Procurement in Germany..
-DemoTrans Conference on Democracy and Capitalism.